joaotavora/sly/README.md

 License
 -------

 SLY is free software.
 All files, unless explicitly stated otherwise, are public domain.
-ASCII artwork is copyright by Felix Lee and others.
+ASCII artwork is copyright by Felix Lee, Joan G. Stark and Hayley Jane Wakenshaw.

 Fork
 ----